tangalbert919/Axiro/INSTALL.md

 If you are on Linux, you need to install libffi-dev (or libffi-devel for some distros) for installing the Discord rewrite, as one of the dependencies (PyNaCl) needs that library for voice support to work.
 You have to use your distro's package management tool for that.

-Once you have that library installed, you can run this command:

-`python3 -m pip install -U https://github.com/Rapptz/discord.py/archive/rewrite.zip#egg=discord.py[voice]`

 ## API Tokens